Autorité de la concurrence: Successive expansion of the powers of the Competition Council

 From 1986, the Competition Council sees its gradually extended powers.
 Law No. 92-1282 of 11 December 1992 empowers the Council to do under Articles 85 to 87 of the Treaty of Rome, which include prohibitions of dominant positions and agreements 17.
-LawGalland of 1 ^{st} July 1996 expands the adjudicatory functions of the Competition Council to predatory pricing 18.
+LawGalland of 1 July 1996 expands the adjudicatory functions of the Competition Council to predatory pricing 18.

 The law New Economic Regulations (called NRE) of 15 May 2001 introduced numerous procedural innovations for the benefit of the Competition Council: the latter may enter into transactions with sanctioned companies, or make use of leniency procedures 19.

 The law 2003-706 of August 1, 2003 of Financial Security integrates the control of bank mergers in the common competition law, by giving the Minister of Economy and when asked for an opinion to the Council competition, the authority to deal with competition problems that would arise for bank mergers 20.